earn7st/cLx/README.md

 # cLx
-a simple lexical analyze program for C. -w-
+a simple lexer for C. -w-